powerpak/pathogendb-pipeline/README.md

 ## Other notes

 This pipeline downloads and installs the [Network-based SEED API package](http://blog.theseed.org/servers/installation/distribution-of-the-seed-server-packages.html) into `vendor/sas`.
-Documentation for some of the included binaries and the Perl API is also on that page.
+Documentation for some of the included executables and the Perl API are also on that page.